Jerome K. Jerome: Early years

+Theatre

-Jerome was inspired by his elder sister Blandina's love for the theatre, and he decided to try his hand at acting in 1877, under the stage name Harold Crichton.
-He joined a repertory theatre troupe that produced plays on a shoestring budget, often drawing on the actors' own meagre resources—Jerome was penniless at the time—to purchase costumes and props.
+Jerome was inspired by his sister Blandina's love for the theatre, and he decided to try his hand at acting in 1877.

+He joined a repertory troupe that produced plays on a shoestring budget, often drawing on the actors' own meagre resources – Jerome was penniless at the time – to purchase costumes and props.
 After three years on the road with no evident success, the 21-year-old Jerome decided that he had had enough of stage life and sought other occupations.
-He tried to become a journalist, writing essays, satires, and short stories, but most of these were rejected.
-Over the next few years, he was a school teacher, a packer, and a solicitor's clerk.
-Finally, in 1885, he had some success with On the Stage—and Off (1885), a comic memoir of his experiences with the acting troupe, followed by Idle Thoughts of an Idle Fellow (1886), a collection of humorous essays which had previously appeared in the newly founded magazine, Home Chimes, the same magazine that would later serialise Three Men in a Boat.
+He tried to become a journalist, writing essays, satires, and short stories, but most of them were rejected.
+Over the next few years, he was a schoolmaster, a packer, and a solicitor's clerk.
+He wrote prolifically in his spare time but success was elusive until his story On the Stage – and Off, a comic memoir of his experiences with the acting troupe, was published in 1885.
+It came out in weekly instalments in a paper called The Play.

-On 21 June 1888, Jerome married Georgina Elizabeth Henrietta Stanley Marris ("Ettie"), nine days after she divorced her first husband.
-She had a daughter from her previous five-year marriage nicknamed Elsie (her actual name was also Georgina).
-The honeymoon took place on the River Thames "in a little boat," a fact that was to have a significant influence on his next and most important work, Three Men in a Boat.
+The following year Jerome made a modestly successful début as a playwright with a gentle one-act comedy, a curtain-raiser to a farce at the Globe Theatre, London.
+The theatrical newspaper The Era commented:

+Jerome was able to sell the American rights to the piece to the actor-manager J. K. Emmett.